 Best Web Gallery

-Nick La has used his dark website design to an advantage because all of the ads on the this CSS gallery are very bright and colourful, making them truly stand out.
+Nick La has used his dark website design to his advantage because all of the ads on this CSS gallery are very bright and colorful, making them truly stand out.

 Web Designer Wall has an in-content ad at the top of all their articles.

-Tutorial9’s colourful ad banners fit perfectly into the right-hand sidebar, and the ilustrative header helps the ads stand out.
+Tutorial9’s colorful ad banners fit perfectly into the right-hand sidebar, and the illustrative header helps the ads stand out.

 Fuel Your Creativity

-The colourful ads fit right in on the right-hand side of this design blog.
+The colorful ads fit right in on the right-hand side of this design blog.

 WpRecipes.com has a nice subtle sidebar in which they display 125px web banners.
-The background that curves around the site makes everything look more colourful.
+The background that curves around the site makes everything look more colorful.

-The popular site tuts+ network by Envato displays a large banner ad on the top of the site’s content, and also has ten smaller web banners on the right-hand sidebar.
-The banner has a nice rotated “advertise here” button next to it, which I like.
+The popular site tuts+ network by Envato displays a large banner ad on the top of the site’s content and also has ten smaller web banners on the right-hand sidebar.

 Function displays their ad banners in a narrow but tall column in the center of their page.